 Refretting a Fender Jazz Bass guitar, DIY

-I just refretted my Fender Jazz Bass and documented the process, in case somebody else out there is also thinking about doing it.
+I just refretted my Fender Jazz Bass (sponsored link to Thomann, where I bought it) and documented the process, in case somebody else out there is also thinking about doing it.

 It might initially seem like an impossible task, but if you research the subject (there are loads of stuff on the internet about refretting) and practice on disposable guitar necks before moving on, it really isn't.

 A few years ago I was diagnosed with nickel allergy and eliminated everything too rich in nickel from my diet.
 My skin got a lot better, but my skin problem didn't go away on my hands and legs.
 It wasn't until I saw a television show, where people were getting eczema on their chins from contact with the mouthpiece of their mobile phones that the nickel finally dropped!
 I tested both the strings and frets of my guitar and bass, which confirmed my suspicion: They were full of nickel.
 I know, they're called “nickel-wound” strings for a reason, I just never thought they could have such an effect.

 To confirm the problem really was the instruments, I stopped playing guitar and bass for a few days and noticed a huge improvement on both hands and legs.
 I realized I had to refret my instruments, or stop playing, which really wasn't an option.

 Since I didn't have the money to send them to a professional luthier I decided to do it myself.
 It took a lot of research before I thought I could actually do it.
 But thanks to some great fretting enthusiasts out there, with the right DIY mentality, I was convinced to go ahead with the project.